amandakoster/13-production-deployment/README.md

  - Create a new Heroku app for deployment.
 1. As a developer, I want my app to run in a development environment that matches production, so that I can reduce bugs related to infrastructure surprises.
  - Start your app with `node server.js`
- - TODO: Refactor your AJAX request to proxy your GitHub API calls through the server as we did in class
+ - DONE: Refactor your AJAX request to proxy your GitHub API calls through the server as we did in class
 1. As a developer, I want my secret tokens accessed only through environment variables, so that I can keep them secure.
  - Set the proper env vars on your local system.
  - Ensure your code passes ESLint
  - DO NOT create your Heroku app with a default name.
 If you do accidentally, rename it.
 Or blow it away, and start again.
+DONE
  - Link to your live site in your README, for whichever repo you deploy.

 #### Stretch Goals